alexander5109/portfolio/README.md

 ## 🎮 [BFME2 - Bos Primigenius Taurus (Tower War)](https://github.com/alexander5109/BFME2-BosPrimigeniusTaurusTheTW)
 **Community / Hobby project.**
-A fully custom *Tower War* map for *BFME2*, reworking core gameplay through scripting.
-This was my introduction to game modding and programming logic, developed between 2018 and 2023.
+A fully custom *Tower War* map for *BFME2*, fundamentally reworking core gameplay through scripting.
+This project served as my introduction to game modding and programming logic.
+Developed and distributed between 2018 and 2023, it has been actively maintained since then.
+Players regularly send feedback via email, which I carefully review to implement updates and improvements, keeping the experience fresh and balanced.

 **Screenshots:**